ahalgh/LAMMPS_Workflow/README.md

  |
  +-- README.txt
  |
- +-- Workflow_job: Job file to submit to HPC cluster, loads python and lammps, assigns envmental variable LAMMPS_POTENTIALS with location of Input_potential directory so potential can be found
+ +-- Workflow_job: Job file to submit to HPC cluster, loads python and lammps, assigns environmental variable LAMMPS_POTENTIALS with location of Input_potential directory so potential can be found
  |
  +-- Input_potential
  |  |